COURSE DESCRIPTIONS

 Forensic Science is an investigative analysis and technology course.
 Using scientific inquiry skills, students will learn to observe, collect, analyze, and evaluate evidence found at crime scenes.
 This course will expose students to a variety of forensic fields and careers.
 Students will explore mock crime scenes to learn about: searching the crime scene, photographing the crime scene, collecting the evidence, the chain of custody, transitioning from crime scene to courtroom…and more!

-In the Intro to Stem course students are introduced to current science, technology, engineering, and math concepts through computer programming, robot building, 3D printing and design, drones, and other technology.
+Students are introduced to current science, technology, engineering, and math concepts through computer programming, robot building, 3D printing and design, drones, and other technologies.

 Red Band is a first year course that is designed to teach the fundamentals of playing wind and percussion instruments.This class is intended for students with little or no musical experience.
 Students in this class focus on mastering the fundamentals of music and playing an instrument.
 Dedicated students will have extra opportunities to perform individually or in a group at district and regional events.
-Students in beginning band will perform in three to four concerts a year.
+Students in the beginning band will perform three to four times per year.

 Prerequisites: Successful completion of Beginning Band